nahinmahmood0101/project_template_1/README.md

 So the task is this:

-  1.)clone my "template" repo and this repo using ssh or html 2.)take the training__studio template from the file and upload it to this repo
+  1.)clone the "template" repository and this repo using ssh or html 2.)take the training__studio template from the file and upload it to this repo

-If you have a question or anything hmu on discord:https://discord.gg/6ztd5yb9vD or just google it your grown you can do it.
+If you have a question or anything hmu on discord:https://discord.gg/6ztd5yb9vD or just google it.